pezra/blog/is-ruby-immature.md

 load.

 Consider the [`#try`][try-method] in ruby.
-While not my favorite implementation of this concept, it is stiall a powerful idiom for removing clutter from the code.
+While not my favorite implementation of this concept, it is still a powerful idiom for removing clutter from the code.

 `#try` executes the specified method on the receive, unless the